Vital Statistics and Outcomes

 - Average Required course GPA: 3-year average – 3.54

-- Required Observation Hours: No documentation of specific observation hours in a physical therapy clinic is required, although having 100 hours of observation is recommended.
+- Required Observation Hours: 40 hours of specific observation hours in a physical therapy clinic is required, although having at least 100 hours of observation is highly recommended.
 It is understood that applicants will have had some exposure to physical therapy and health care.
 On your application you will be asked about your exposure to PT.

 According to standards implemented by the Council for Higher Education Accreditation (CHEA) data regarding student outcomes must be made available to the public.
 These data will be updated annually.

 The Physical Therapy program at Bradley University is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE) and confers the Doctor of Physical Therapy (DPT) degree to students who successfully complete their course of study.
 The Program has been accredited in an ongoing fashion since its inception.
 The most recent re-accreditation was granted in May, 2012 for the maximum allowable ten years.
 The Program will be up for re-accreditation in May, 2022.